GENERATION OF METEOROLOGICAL LOADS

 WIND MODULE

-In many cases, the specifications for typical structures discussed in the standards are not applicable to the analysis of more complex spatial structures.
-For wind loads, it may be necessary to take pressure values from flow simulation and/or wind tunnel experiments.
+For wind loads, it may be necessary to take pressure values from flow simulation and/or wind tunnel tests.
 The WIND module offers support to designers in such cases.
 The WIND module enables the determination of wind loads using a digital wind tunnel simulation.
-The wind pressure field obtained from the wind tunnel simulation is converted to the structure, forming load cases for each specified wind direction.
+The wind pressure field obtained from the wind tunnel simulation is converted to structural loads, forming load cases for each specified wind direction.

 Requirements / recommendations